MicrosoftDocs/VBA-Docs/contributing.md

 ## Use GitHub, Git, and this repository

+>[!NOTE]
-**Note**: Most of the information in this section can be found in [GitHub Help] articles.
+>Most of the information in this section can be found in [GitHub Help] articles.
 If you're familiar with Git and GitHub, skip to the **Contribute and edit content** section for the specifics of the code/content flow of this repository.

 ### To set up your fork of the repository

 1. Set up a GitHub account so you can contribute to this project.
 If you haven't done this, go to [GitHub](https://github.com/join) and do it now.
 2. Install Git on your computer.
 Follow the steps in the [Set up Git] tutorial.
 3. Create your own fork of this repository.
 To do this, at the top of the page, choose the **Fork** button.
 4. Copy your fork to your computer.
 To do this, open Git Bash.
 At the command prompt enter:

     `git clone https://github.com/<your user name>/<repo name>.git`